jfrog/research/blog/malicious/malic-1.md

 ---
-title: Remote asdasd execution in Ansible
+title: Mal 1 Remote code execution in Ansible
 published: true
 description: This is a sample blog post.
 It includes a variety of example points to show what your articles will look like out of the box.
-date_published: "2021-06-24"
+date_published: "2021-06-23"
-xray_id: XRAY-10002
-vul_id: CVE-2021-12346
-severity: medium
-discovered_by: Simon Hollander
-og_image: ./og/ogImage.png
+platform: npm
+downloads_text: 32k total downloads
+type: malicious
 ---

 ## Heading 2